 Integrity and Accountability

 We value earning the trust of those we serve by holding ourselves accountable to high professional and ethical standards.
-Transparency, honesty, and accountability are at the core of our work, ensuring that we consistently earn and maintain that trust.

 Empowerment and Capacity Building

 We are committed to capacity building by empowering individuals and communities with the tools, resources, and opportunities needed for long-term success.
-Our focus on capacity building ensures sustainable growth and development.

 Collaboration and Partnership

 We believe in the power of collective action and actively seek partnerships with organizations, professionals, and community members, bringing much needed voices to the table.
-Through collaboration, we strengthen our impact and ensure our services remain relevant and effective.

 Equity and advocacy

 We embrace and celebrate the diverse skills and identities within our communities while advocating for self-determination and systemic change.
-We strive to develop solutions that address the barriers disproportionately affecting underrepresented communities.

 Your funds support our mission and help to improve the economic & employment wellbeing of 2SLGBTQ+ communities.